Zion Williamson Had One Of The Best Blocked Shots You’ll Ever See

 — Ⓜ️arcusD ᴿᴵᴾ ᴹᵃʳᶜᵘˢᴰ² (@_MarcusD3_) February 10, 2019

-The 18-year-old Zion Williamson, who born in North Carolina and played his high school ball in South Carolina, won three state championships with his high school team.
+The 18-year-old Williamson was born in North Carolina and won three state championships with his N.C. high school team.
 Heavily recruited, he chose Duke, joining R.J.
 Barrett and Cam Reddish in one of the top recruiting classes in the history of college basketball.

 Per Sports Reference, Williamson is averaging 21.8 points per game this season, on 68.4 percent shooting, in 23 games.
 He’s also averaging two blocked shots per game.
 Duke’s record is 21-2, including a 9-1 record in their conference, the ACC.

-Bleacher Report’s latest NBA Mock Draft for 2019 lists Williamson as the #1 overall pick, going to the New York Knicks.
+Bleacher Report‘s latest NBA Mock Draft for 2019 lists Williamson as the No. 1 overall pick, going to the New York Knicks.
 However, it will be unknown until the NBA Draft lottery in May which teams will be picking in which spots.
 Some speculation prior to the trading deadline also had the Knicks, in the event they get the top pick, trading it to New Orleans in an effort to acquire Anthony Davis.